ykchavan/RedHatSummit2019/README.md

   * Login as myuser and password as mypassword
   * Run **id** command to verify if myuser is a member of groups users and wheel by command
-  * Verify that the package added in the blueprint is installed
+  * Verify that the package you added in the blueprint earlier are installed in the VM
   ~~~
   [root@bastion-GUID ~]# rpm -qa | grep -i <package-name>
   ~~~